code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ```

 ### How to find a syntax error in the XML file?

-  When there is a typo in the parameters file,
-  STUDYMANAGER indicates the location of the error
+When there is a typo in the parameters file, SMGR indicates the location of the
-  with the line and the column of the file:
+error with the line and the column of the file:
 ```
 my_case.xml file reading error.